Fiona Dorman- Chair

 Maria served as South Australia's representative on the Council of Australian Governments (COAG) Domestic Violence Advisory Panel.

 Marli has extensive experience in procurement and currently heads procurement at ASC Pty Ltd which is Australia’s largest locally owned defence prime contractor based in South Australia and Western Australia.
-Marli also leads ASC’s diversity and inclusion council.
+Marli is an active participant in a number of diversity and inclusion matters.
 She has also worked in procurement for Santos, OneSteel and other mining and resources companies.

 Kelly Baker Jamieson